 This course begins with an outline, a statement of purpose and objectives, and a list of key terms.
 The outline will discuss the main topics to be addressed in the course.
-A list of key terms identifies important terminology that will be introduced in this course.
-Learning objectives define the basic skills, knowledge, and abilities course participants should be able to demonstrate to show that they have learned the material presented in the course.
+A list of key terms identifies in portant terminology that will be introduced in this course.
+Learning objectives define the basic skills, knowledge, and abilities course participants should be able to demonstrate to show that any have learned the material presented in the course.
 A list of key terms identifies important terminology that is introduced in this course.
-Review exercises conclude this course to assist the participants in reviewing key in formation.
+A list of key terms identifies important terminology that is introduced in this course.
+Review exercises conclude this course to assist the participants in reviewing key information.